MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-application-initialization.md

 [![](iis-80-application-initialization/_static/image1.png)](iis-80-application-initialization/_static/iis-80-application-initialization-1089-appinit1.zip)

 Unzip the file to the wwwroot folder on your web server.
-For example if your web server installed the "Default Web Site" on the C:\ drive, unzip the contents of the file to "c:\inetpub\wwwroot\appinit".
+For example if your web server installed the "Default Web Site" on the C:\ drive, unzip the contents of the file to `c:\inetpub\wwwroot\appinit`.

 <a id="TOC301259912"></a>